 If your pelvis is out of alignment, quite often, so is your jaw.

-Here’s how that relationship works: The pelvis includes the base of the spine, your sacrum.
-Your jaw — mandible — is near the upper end of your spine, and it has a special relationship with C1 and C2, the uppermost two vertebrae of your spine at the top of your neck.
+Here’s how that relationship works: The back of your pelvis includes the base of your spine, the triangle-shaped sacrum.
+Your jaw — mandible — is near the upper end of your spine, and it has a special relationship with the uppermost two vertebrae at the top of your neck, C1 and C2.

-Because the opening/closing motion of the jaw is both hinging and gliding, the axis of rotation is not in the actual jaw joints but is located between these two vertebrae (Guzay’s theorem — the images show the TMJ and the axis of rotation when with jaw closed — left — and open — right).
+Because the opening/closing motion of the jaw is both hinging and gliding (open your mouth slowly and you can feel it hinge, then glide forward as you open wider), the axis of rotation is not in the actual jaw joints but is located between these two vertebrae, according to Guzay’s theorem (Guzay was an engineer interested in neurology).

 (Image source: The Heart of Listening Volume 2 by Hugh Milne)

-When your jaw is misaligned, it affects these vertebrae, impacting spinal and head posture and neurological well-being.
+When your pelvis is misaligned, it affects these vertebrae, impacting neck and head posture and neurological well-being.
+(This is why nearly everyone I treat for TMJ issues also has neck issues, which I treat too.)

-When the pelvis is not aligned, it torques the inelastic dura mater, and that torque continues all the way up to the upper neck vertebrae that affect the movement of the temporo-mandibular joints — TMJs.
+When the sacrum is not aligned with the other pelvic bones — in other words, when you have sacroiliac joint problems, it torques the inelastic dura mater all the way up to the upper neck vertebrae that affect the movement of the TMJs.

-This torquing of the dura mater may be seen in abnormal spinal curves, pelvic rotation or tilt, head tilt, and cranial bone misalignment, which can affect your fluids, hormones, and nerves.
+This torquing of the dura mater may be seen in abnormal spinal curves, pelvic rotation or tilt, head tilt, and cranial bone misalignment, which can affect your fluids, hormones, and central nervous system.

-If your pelvis is giving you problems, put your fingertips in front of your ears and open and close your jaw.
+Here’s a little exercise: put your fingertips in front of your ears and open and close your jaw slowly a few times.
 Notice if your left and right TMJs move differently.
-You may notice one side opens first or otherwise moves asymmetrically.
+You may notice one side opens first and/or protrudes further out or forward than the other.

-It seems likely to me that this contributes to nine times more women than men suffering from TMJ disorders, since women tend to have more pelvic floor issues than men.
+It seems likely to me that this contributes to nine times more women than men suffering from TMJ disorders, since women have more pelvic floor issues than men.
+(Also more stress.)

 Other ways these two areas resonate: